ochoaughini/Autonomous-Code-Agent/README.md

 python backend_agent.py

 echo "Backend stopped."
+Note on run.sh:

+Added a check for activate script location to support both Linux/macOS (bin/activate) and Windows (Scripts/activate) environments more robustly.
+Commented out --break-system-packages as it's generally not needed when correctly inside a virtual environment.
-3. Files in project directory
+4. Files in project directory
 Ensure your project directory has the following structure:

 your_project_directory/
 ├── memory_system.py
 ├── backend_agent.py
 ├── index.html
-├── requirements.txt
+├── requirements.txt         <-- Updated/Created
-├── run.sh
+├── run.sh                   <-- Updated
-└── download_model.py  <-- NEW FILE
+└── download_model.py        <-- New File
+You would need to provide memory_system.py, backend_agent.py, and index.html as they are part of the core application logic.

-4. How to Run
+5. How to Run
 Open your terminal or command prompt.

 Navigate to your project directory (e.g., cd path/to/your_project_directory).